 X-Cast – Every X-Character introduced so far except Bishop, Deadpool, and Cable who are currently in the future.
 A few new additions are added as well.

-X-Men – Jean Grey, Cyclops, Nightcrawler, Kitty Pryde, Storm, Rogue, Ice Man, Colossus, Beast, Gambit, Professor X
+X-Men – Cyclops, Jean Grey (Madelyne Prior), Nightcrawler, Kitty Pryde, Storm, Rogue, Ice Man, Colossus, Beast, Gambit, Professor X

 New Mutants – Cannonball, Negasonic Teenage Warhead, Wolfsbane, Magik, Sunspot, Mirage, and Northstar.